 Fluvax (the shot given to Lachlan) had been banned for children under five in 2010 after it had been found to trigger febrile convulsions in one in every 100 children.
-Despite the ban the Department of Health confirmed the banned shot had been administered to 43 children under the age of five just that year.
-And the shot is regularly given to children older than five and adults.
+Despite the ban, the Australian Department of Health confirmed the banned shot had been administered to 43 children under the age of five just that year.
+The shot is also regularly given to children older than five and to adults.

 We don’t want anyone else to go through what we have been through,” said Mr Neylan after speaking out to media.

-The family’s home has now had to be turned into a rehabilitation centre for Lachlan, who is now faces a lifetime of disability.
-The family are yet to receive compensation for this injury that has completely changed their lives.
+The family’s home has now had to be turned into a rehabilitation centre for Lachlan, who now faces a lifetime of disability.
+The family has yet to receive compensation for this injury that has completely changed their lives.

 Studies show that the flu shot rarely protects people from getting the flu and that increased vaccination does NOT reduce mortality in any age group.
 “We could not correlate increasing vaccination coverage after 1980 with declining mortality rates in any age group.
 Because fewer than 10% of all winter deaths were attributable to influenza in any season, we conclude that observational studies substantially overestimate vaccination benefit.”
 (Study published in Archives of Internal Medicine)

-So is that flu shot really worth the REAL risk?
-Just to escape a few days of rest… Think twice before rolling up your sleeve.
-Actually think three times, four times, five times….
+So is that flu shot worth the REAL risk?
+Just to escape a few days of rest?
+Think twice before rolling up your sleeve.
+Actually, think three times, four times, five times…